unswsecsoc/constitution/README.md

           1.3.2 Host events to facilitate the development of skills and knowledge of security; and 1.3.3 Provide networking opportunities between students and companies in the security industry.
+    1.4 The society will be a Constituent society since it has an agreed association with School of Computer Science and Engineering, which is ratified by Arc.
-    1.4 In all matters not specifically dealt with herein, the procedures set out in the latest edition of Guide for Meetings and Organisations by N.E.
+    1.5 In all matters not specifically dealt with herein, the procedures set out in the latest edition of Guide for Meetings and Organisations by N.E.
 Renton shall apply.

 # 2 DEFINITIONS
     2.1 For the purposes of this Constitution: